 Do you have to peel asparagus?

-Asparagus doesn’t necessarily have to be peeled, but unless it’s very thin, I prefer it.
+Asparagus doesn’t necessarily have to be peeled, but unless it’s very thin, it’s a good idea.

 Peeling it removes the more tough and fibrous portions — and it makes it even prettier.
 Especially with purple asparagus recipes — when you peel it, it’s suddenly becomes two stunning colors.
 The contrast is lovely, and makes purple asparagus recipes a work of art!